section-engineering-education/engineering-education/articles/react-native-agora-livestreaming-app/index.md

 1. Setting up the Development Environment
 2. Creating an Agora Account
 3. Installing Dependencies
+4. Clone the Started Code
-4. Building the Livestream
+5. Building the Livestream
-5. Extra Features
+6. Extra Features
-6. Let's Recap
+7. Let's Recap

 > If you want to take a look at the code step-by-step, check out the [Github Repo](https://github.com/zolomohan/react-native-agora-livestreaming-app).
 I've made commits for every step in this tutorial.